 At Microsoft, our approach to securing our customers' information involves a security control framework of technologies, operational procedures, and policies that meet the latest global standards and can quickly adapt to security trends and industry-specific needs.
 Additionally, we provide a set of customer-managed tools that adapt to the organization and its security needs.
 Use the Microsoft 365 Security and Compliance Center to track user and administrator activities, malware threats, data loss incidents, and more.
 The Reports dashboard is used for up-to-date reports related to the security and compliance features in your organization.
-You can use Microsoft Azure Active Directory (Azure AD) reports to stay informed of unusual or suspicious sign-in activities.
+You can use Microsoft Entra reports to stay informed of unusual or suspicious sign-in activities.

 Our security policy defines the information security rules and requirements for the service environment.
 Microsoft performs periodic information security management system (ISMS) reviews, and results are reviewed with IT managers.
 This process involves monitoring ongoing effectiveness and improvement of the ISMS control environment by reviewing security issues, auditing results, and monitoring status, and by planning and tracking necessary corrective actions.

 - Physical and logical network boundaries with strictly enforced change control policies.

 - Segregation of duties that require a business need to access an environment.

 - Highly restricted physical and logical access to the cloud environment.

 - Strict controls based on the Microsoft Security Development Lifecycle and Operational Security Assurance practices that define coding practices, quality testing, and code promotion.